CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 sudo useradd -m -d /var/lib/ccp_monitoring ccp_monitoring
 ```

-##### Configuration File Installation
+#### Configuration File Installation

-All executables are expected to be in the `/usr/bin` directory.
+All executables installed via the above releases are expected to be in the `/usr/bin` directory.
 A base node_exporter systemd file is expected to be in place already.
 An example one can be found here:

 https://github.com/lest/prometheus-rpm/tree/master/node_exporter